3liz/lizmap-web-client/tests/README.md

 You must install Docker on your machine first.
 Then you should execute the run-docker script.

-To launch containers the first time:
+To launch containers for the first time, with your current user:

 ```bash
 ./lizmap-ctl clean